|

 have seemed impossible just a few years ago.

-meantime, if you love rocks, minerals and crystals
+If you love rocks, minerals and crystals

 or need a good starting point for your trip to the